-Two maths-specific subject knowledge projects are available to support secondary Early Career Teachers (ECTs) - one is for ECTs who have not yet participated in this project, and one is for those who participated in 2022/23.
-Both projects offer high-quality subject knowledge and pedagogy maths support for ECTs, recognising the requirements of the ECF.
+Whilst recognising the requirements of the Early Career Framework, this programme provides a subject-specific focus for the ECT that enhances the statutory offer, with a focus on the teaching of maths.
+This is situated in the context of two core mathematical concepts: Number sense, and Additive and multiplicative reasoning.
 This programme strikes a balance between developing teachers' maths subject knowledge and pedagogical content knowledge, alongside classroom practice to support the learning of maths.
 Participants will attend the equivalent of up to four days of sessions, focusing between sessions on the use of tasks in the classroom.
 Who can take part?

-Phase 1 is for those identified as Early Career Teachers - teachers in their first or second year of teaching.
-Phase 2 is for those in the early part of their careers.
-They will have engaged with Phase 1 before engaging with this phase.
+Participants will be those identified as Early Career Teachers - teachers in their first or second year of teaching.